BrainStormYourWayIn/sierra/README.md

     t.get_table("path/to/file.csv")   # Add attributes with **kwargs here t.css(border="1px solid black")   # Use writeCSS to add CSS to a specific attribute
 ```
-There are MANY more functionalities to Sierra that you can see from the [documentation](https://brainstormyourwayin.github.io/sierra.github.io/)
+Here are all of Sierra's functionalities - [Documentation](https://brainstormyourwayin.github.io/sierra.github.io/)

 At the end of all development with Sierra, use
 ```python
 autoPrettify()
 ```
-It takes in no arguments, but provides SO much to the code.
+It takes in no arguments, but closes unclosed togs, and aligns the code in the output files.

-Have a look at this example to see just how `autoPrettify()` works:
+The working of `autoPrettify()`:

 <p align=center>
 <a href="https://colab.research.google.com/github/pranavr2003/hvejbvfn/blob/main/sierra_interactive.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>